-A heartwarming tale of friendship amidst hardship during the 19th century frontier
+A heartwarming tale of friendship and sacrifice amidst hardship on the 19th century frontier.

 IMDB Synopsis: A loner and cook has traveled west and joined a group of fur trappers in Oregon Territory, though he only finds connection with a Chinese immigrant.
 The men collaborate on a business, although its longevity is reliant upon the participation of a wealthy landowner’s prized milking cow.

 It’s rare to see portrayals of male friendship in film focus on tenderness and honesty, but Kelly Reichardt‘s latest film First Cow (slated for a Q1 2020 release) gives the audience a quietly powerful illustration of just that.
 Couple that the film is set in an austere and rugged backdrop (the 1820’s PNW frontier), and the juxtaposition of theme-to-setting is all the more effective.
 First Cow isn’t a loud film.
 It isn’t a big film.
 But it’s got a lot of heart, a lot of humor, and is a lean distillation of life—and brotherhood—on the frontier.
 An adaptation of a Jon Raymond novel, “The Half Life,” the film is set in the hardscrabble frontier soon-to-be Oregon.
-Rather than show wide shots of the natural setting, Reichardt’s cameras focuses in on the characters and expression—in what seemed to be 4:3 format.
+And rather than wide shots of the natural setting, Reichardt‘s cameras focuses in on the characters and their emotions—made more intimate by its Academy format.

-The film opens on a hiker (Alia Shawkat) who discovers the skeletons of two men holding hands.
-Rewind a couple centuries to follow our protagonist Cookie Figowitz (John Magaro), a soft-spoken, gentle cook who has signed on with a trapping party.
-He meets King-Lu (Orion Lee) by chance in the woods; a confident yet on-the-run Chinese immigrant.
-Naked, starved—and an immigrant—Cookie shows compassion rather than harshness, offering food, shelter and safety.
-The duo cross paths again and scheme a business that’s born out of convenience: Cookie wants to become a baker, and King Lu wants to get rich.
+The film opens on a hiker (Alia Shawkat) who discovers the long passed skeletons of two men holding hands.
+We then rewind a couple centuries to follow our protagonist Cookie Figowitz (John Magaro), a soft-spoken, gentle chef who has signed on with a trapping party.
+By chance he meets King-Lu (Orion Lee) in the woods one night foraging; a confident yet on-the-run Chinese immigrant.
+A naked and starved immigrant, Cookie shows King-Lu compassion rather than harshness; offering food, shelter and safety.
+The duo cross paths again and scheme a business that’s born out of convenience: Cookie wants to become a baker, and King-Lu wants to get rich.
 But they need to scheme to steal milk from the titular first cow, that’s been hauled up to the burgeoning area by wealthy landowner (Toby Jones).

 MVP: The relationship of the co-leads.
 Not the performances, per se (which are good), but the organic way the duo come to build a business—and life—together.